sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Chapters/Plot/2-SansAndAsgore.md

 "...i dunno, kid. sounds like a fun time, but... do you really want a sad old bag of bones like me?"
 He eyed Mu carefully.

-"She's befriended flamboyant birds, a robot vacuum, an evil lawyer spirit and his puppets, and a bunch of seals," Mu rattled off.
+"She's befriended the Mafia, a robot vacuum, an evil lawyer spirit and his puppets, and a bunch of seals," Mu rattled off.
 "Buddy?
 You're child's play for her."